 - In 2008, Kermode retained Mercator to complete an initial Mineral Resource Estimate for the RBGD.
-Mercator modelled the three spatially distinct gold deposit zones (Apsy, Road and Beaver Dam) in separate three-dimensional block models developed using Surpac[®] deposit modeling software.
-The resulting Inferred category Mineral Resource Estimate was prepared in accordance with NI 43-101 and the CIM standards and included 495,000 oz gold at an average gold grade of 0.84 g/t.
+Mercator staff modelled the three spatially distinct gold deposit zones (Apsy, Road and Beaver Dam) in separate three-dimensional block models developed using Surpac[®] deposit modeling software and inverse distance squared interpolation methods.
+The resulting Inferred category Mineral Resource Estimate was prepared in accordance with NI 43-101 and the CIM Standards of the time and included 495,000 oz of gold at an average gold grade of 0.84 g/t gold.
 Their estimate was based on validated results of 183 diamond drill holes completed between 1986 and 2007 (Table 6.1).
 This Mineral Resource Estimate is now historical in nature and should not be relied upon.
 It is superseded by the current Mineral Resource Estimate.
 Details of the 2008 Mineral Resource Estimate are presented in the associated Cullen et al. (2009) Technical Report filed on SEDAR by Kermode.
-The Mineral Resource Estimate had an effective date of April 20th, 2009. - A 100% interest in Kermode's RBGD exploration licence (023280M) was acquired by ExploreCo in 2018 under terms of a purchase agreement dated January 25, 2018.
+The Mineral Resource Estimate had an effective date of April 20th, 2009. - A 100% interest in Kermode's RBGD exploration licence (023280M) was acquired by 2647102 Ontario Inc. in 2018 under terms of a purchase agreement dated January 25, 2018.
 A summary of agreement terms was presented earlier in Section 4.1.1 of this report.